BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/KenCageContentTransform.md

 ## Overview

-This is an <doc:OffsetTransform> that transforms KenKen or KenDoku cage content to an integer.
+This is an <doc:OffsetTransform> that transforms KenKen or KenDoku cage content into an integer.

-TODO:
 ## Details

 Size      | Operator offset | Max value